How to squelch negative thoughts in 9 days - without being falsely "positive"

 Newspaper articles are easy to consume without doing any work.
 In my heart, I knew that the people who read it would never get the full benefit.

-So I took that newspaper story and built it up into a proper course.
+So I took that newspaper story and built it up into something more dynamic.

 I raided ideas from history, religion, philosophy, psychology and the arts…